HOAIAN2/Instagram-Downloader/README.md

 # Instagram-Downloader
 ### Browser compatibility ###

-This extension should work fine on the following browsers with `fetch(url)`:
+This extension should work fine on the following browsers with `fetch()` API:
 * Google Chrome
 * MS Edge
 ### Usage ###